pylelab/Arena/README.md

-3 - remove non-standard atoms, fill atoms for residues with at least three atoms 4 - remove non-standard atoms, fill atoms for residues with at least three atoms, remove residues with less than three atoms 5 - (default) remove non-standard atoms, fill atoms for residues with at least one atom 6 - remove non-standard atoms, fill atoms for residues with at least one atom, (even for preexisting base atoms) fix incorrect base conformation
+3 - remove non-standard atoms, fill atoms for residues with at least three atoms 4 - remove non-standard atoms, fill atoms for residues with at least three atoms, remove residues with less than three atoms 5 - (default) remove non-standard atoms, fill atoms for residues with at least one atom 7 - (extended) remove non-standard atoms, fill atoms for residues with at least one atom, (even for preexisting atoms) fix conformation
-7 - (extended) remove non-standard atoms, fill atoms for residues with at least one atom, (even for preexisting atoms) fix conformation
 ```